-Agathe Toman is a self taught french artist, living between Biarritz and Paris.
-Her world is only black and white, sometimes she flirts with white and gold… Her dreamlike illustrations are made of biro pen and acrylic.
-She spreads her imaginary on paper, canvas, skateboards, surfboards or even walls.
-A link between the reality and fantasy.
+Agathe Toman’s world is mostly black and white, sometimes flirting in white and gold.
+Her dreamlike illustrations are made of biro pen and acrylic.
+Spreads her imagination on paper, canvas, skateboards, surfboards and walls, they are a link between reality and fantasy.
 She talks about fear, love, anger, pain, death, joy; all these emotions contributed to the stages of her life’s path so far.